 While not technically in your pantry, frozen produce – from berries to corn to spinach – is one of the best things you can stock up on from your grocery store.
 They’re affordable, convenient, and just as nutritious, if not more so, than their fresh counterparts.

 Nuts, like almonds, peanuts, cashews, and walnuts, are not only a satisfying snack, but they can be stretched and used multiple ways in the kitchen!
-They’re great by themselves (added to salads or side dishes, for example) or used to make nut butter or nut milk.
+They’re great by themselves (added to salads or side dishes, for example) or used to make Almond Butter.
 Add a scoop of your favorite nut butter to your blender when whipping up a smoothie, or experiment with them in savory dishes.
 A simple peanut butter sauce adds bold flavor to a classic stir-fry.
 Nut milk can be used in baking, cooking, smoothies, or an elevated homemade latte.

 Seeds, like flax, chia, hemp, pumpkin, or sunflower, may be tiny, but these plant proteins offer a mighty dose of health-promoting nutrients.
 Sprinkle seeds atop salads, yogurt, or a smoothie bowl to reap their many benefits.
 When it comes to nuts and seeds – and all plant foods, in general – they all offer benefits.
 So, if you’re watching your wallet, you can get the least expensive ones and still feel good about what you’re putting in your body.